top of page

 Campaign founder

-Jane McCready is a mum and step-mum to four, including a son called Johnny (pictured here with Jane) with autism, a severe learning disability and Type 1 Diabetes, and a step-daughter with very high-functioning autism.
-She started the ABA Access4All (ABAA4ALL) campaign in early 2014 to use PR, lobbying and the law to get ABA funded by the State for those who choose but can't afford it.
+Jane McCready is a mum and step-mum to four, including a son called Johnny (pictured here with Jane) with autism, a severe learning disability and Type 1 Diabetes, and a step-daughter with level 1 ('higher functioning') autism.
+Jane started the ABA Access4All (ABAA4ALL) campaign in early 2014 to use PR, lobbying and the law to get ABA funded by the State for those who choose but can't afford it.
+The campaign has featured in the national press/TV and on BBC radio.

 Prior to motherhood, Jane held senior marketing/PR positions in the City and was most latterly Director of Marketing and Communications for all Merrill Lynch's international operations, excluding the US.
-She has a Masters in Classics from Cambridge University and is also a qualified secondary school teacher.
+She has a Masters in Classics from Cambridge University and is also a qualified teacher.
 Jane lives with her husband and children just outside London.

 bottom of page